whipper-team/whipper/README.md

 The configuration file consists of newline-deliniated `[sections]` containing `key = value` pairs.
-The sections `[main]` and `[musicbrainz]` are special config sections for options not respresented from the command line interface.
+The sections `[main]` and `[musicbrainz]` are special config sections for options not accessible from the command line interface.
 Sections beginning with `drive` are written by whipper; certain values should not be edited.